 I’m not really sure where I got the impression that I had to be buttoned up at all times when at work, but it had a long-lasting impact on my career and overall “self.”
 We are inundated with nuggets of advice like “dress for the job you want,” and act as if you are already in the next position.
 Decent advice, but how does it all fit into your idea of being “professional?”

 I went along with the set expectations of the professional working world – wearing black pants with a suitable blouse daily, answering emails instantaneously, and using acceptable pen colors and notebooks.
-In other words, I complete erased my own identity at work in the name of being professional.
+In other words, I completely erased my own identity at work in the name of being professional.

 Looking back, I often wonder if my unhappiness in my corporate world originally stemmed from having to hold back so much of myself, in order to climb up the ladder.
 I was just so tired of muting my personality and love of color, to live up to someone else’s idea of being professional.